What you can complain about

 - the Armed Forces

-In addition, the Parliamentary Ombud handles complaints about long processing times and lack of response.
+In addition, the Parliamentary Ombud handles complaints about long processing times.
+In some cases, we also handle complaints about long processing times.

 How does the Parliamentary Ombud prioritize?